 - Reflect on past accomplishments and challenges

-- Review current goals
+- Review current goals and possible future goals

-- Prepare possible future goals
+- Prepare for adjustments to current goals

 - Listen to and elaborate on feedback